recurve-methods/flexvalue/README.rst

 The gas avoided cost calculator is a macro-driven Excel file, so several ETL steps were done to combine all calculator results into a single table.

+*Currently the gas avoided costs data uses the same year-month avoided costs (using Utility: PGE, Class: Total Core, End Use: Small Boiler, Emission Control: Uncontrolled) for all analysis.
+Future work will bring in the other gas avoided cost data so that more accurate costs can be provided.*

 Inputs
 ######